To mail a letter to an inmate, please address it as follows:

 - Money orders (see below)

 Beginning June 23, 2014, ALL money orders are to be made out to the Campbell County Detention Center.
 On the memo line, please write the inmate's name and DOB, social or jacket number.
 The money order will be added to the inmate's account and a receipt will be placed in the envelope to be delivered with the mail to show the inmate the money was received and added.
-Please remember, all booking fees MUST be paid off for money to be available for commissary.
+Please remember, all booking fees and charges for destroyed jail property MUST be paid off for money to be available for commissary.

 Any money order received on or after July 14, 2014 that is made out to the inmate, will be returned to sender along with the original mail enclosed.